A Random Matrix Theory Perspective on the Consistency of Diffusion Models: Theory of Diffusion Consistency Across Independent Data

 \paragraph{Deterministic equivalence of sample covariance.} Our central technical tool is deterministic equivalence \citep{Potters2020First,Bun2015Rotational}, which allows random matrices to be replaced by deterministic surrogates—an approximation that becomes exact in the large-dimensional limit.
 In particular, we rely on the deterministic equivalence relation for the empirical covariance matrix $\hat\Sig$ \citep{atanasov2024scalingRenormalization,bach2024highDimRMT_doubleDescent},

 where $\kappa$ is the unique positive solution to the self-consistent equation \citep{silverstein1995strongConvergence,Marcenko1967Distribution}.

-where $\gamma=d/n$ is the aspect ratio, and $\mu$ is the (limiting) spectral measure of $\Sig$.\footnote{We write $A_n \asymp B_n$ for \emph{deterministic equivalence}: for any sequence of deterministic matrices $C_n$ with uniformly bounded spectral norm, \( \tr\!\left[C_n (A_n - B_n)\right] \to 0 \quad \text{as } d,n\to\infty,\ d/n\to\gamma. \) Equivalences of scalar trace expressions are denoted similarly with $\asymp$.} Note we use $\tr$ to denote the \textit{normalized trace}, such that $\tr[I]=1$, and $\Tr$ the unnormalized one.
+where $\gamma=d/n$ is the aspect ratio, and $\nu$ is the (limiting) spectral measure of $\Sig$.\footnote{We write $A_n \asymp B_n$ for \emph{deterministic equivalence}: for any sequence of deterministic matrices $C_n$ with uniformly bounded spectral norm, \( \tr\!\left[C_n (A_n - B_n)\right] \to 0 \quad \text{as } d,n\to\infty,\ d/n\to\gamma. \).
+For the case of rank-one observables formed of sequences of bounded-norm vectors $\mathbf{u}_{n}$ and $\mathbf{v}_{n}$, the corresponding equivalence statement is that $\mathbf{u}_{n}^{\top} (A_{n}-B_{n}) \mathbf{v}_{n} \to 0$.
+Equivalences of scalar expressions are denoted similarly with $\asymp$.
+We state the detailed technical assumptions of our results in Appendix~\ref{app:deterministic_equivalence}.} Note we use $\tr$ to denote the \textit{normalized trace}, such that $\tr[I]=1$, and $\Tr$ the unnormalized one.
 More elaborate two-point deterministic equivalences \citep{bach2024highDimRMT_doubleDescent,Atanasov2024Risk,Atanasov2025TwoPoint} are required to derive the variance results in the paper, which can be found in Appendix \ref{app:deterministic_equivalence}.